An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Int, item of List element's Type

-replace the item at the given index with the argument item.
+replace the item at the given index with the new item

 removeAll